aadarshkalyaan/CAD_for_VLSI_Repo/README.md

 To use the testing files, please refer the ***folder counter*** and run as given in the example, ensure to put the testcases folder in mac_verif.

+# Assignment 2:
+## Problem Statement:
+To design and verify a 4x4 systolic array for matrix multiplication for int8 or bf16 formats.

+## Design Approach:
+We first begin creating a **MAC_Wrapper** module which has a FIFO at the A,B,C and S inputs so that the inputs persist and can be passed through to other instances.
+This can be seen in ***MAC_Wrapper.bsv***.

+Afer creating the wrapper, we can about instantiating 16 of the modules in our ***SystolicArray.bsv***.

+### B Inputs:
+As we can see the B inputs are fed column wise into the array and do not shift throughout the entire operation.
+Hence we can directly input the **B Values** into the array via the **enqB** method defined for the wrapper.

+### C Inputs:
+Since all C inputs are 0 initially, we can follow the same method as before and input these values into the array.

+### S Inputs:
+Again as before, we will input these values at once to all the modules.

+### A Inputs:
+This is a bit tricky as the